wendyb8188/sep11-freedom-project/entries/entry04.md

 ![load sound](/images/sound.png)

 * Discovery #2
  * I learned that every time you create a scene you need to close the brackets!!!
 When you think of a scene, it's like changing a background, you can't have two backgrounds in one scene.
 I learned this from a mistake with brackets placement where I was receiving the message as shown below.
-I had forgotten the main scene (setup of the game displayed while player is playing) end brackets which I didn't find, until I spent a solid fifteen minutes looking for the open and close bracket for each (`})`).
+I had forgotten the main scene (setup of the game displayed while player is playing) end brackets which I didn't find, until I spent a solid fifteen minutes looking for the open and close brackets for each piece of code (`})`).

 ![load scene](/images/scene.png)